syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ### Line Bridging Direction

 Direction of the Line Bridge can be customized using the `bridgeDirection` property.
 This property decides the intersecting segment that shows a bridge based on your preferred direction.
-The default value for the Diagram model’s `bridgeDirection` property is `ej.datavisualization.Diagram.BridgeDirection.Top`.
+The default value for the Diagram's `bridgeDirection` property is `ej.datavisualization.Diagram.BridgeDirection.Top`.

 <table>
 <tr>